EtzionR/Finding-Mountaintops-using-DL/README.md

 ![example 1](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/pictures/exm1.png)

-Now, based on the tagged labels (Y) and the collection of matrices (X), we will perform the model training, based on 90% of the data we have.
+Now, based on the tagged labels (Y) and the array of the matrices (X), we will perform the model training, based on 90% of the data we have.
 This is the model structure we built:

 ![model](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/pictures/model.png)